shivasr/SuperSimpleStockMarket/README.md

 	1. Download SuperSimpleStockMarket.jar to a location say C:\
 	2. with Java executables in PATH variable run the sample application using - "java -jar SuperSimpleStockMarket.jar".

+	Note: If you wish to do the reporting for a particular stock pass in the parameter as 'java -jar SuperSimpleStockMarket.jar TEA'

 	You much see output as below:

 	**************************** Current Stock Summary *****************************